Sam-Andrews/child-diet-inequality/README.md

 ### Running the pipeline

 You'll first need to pull the pipeline's Docker image.
-In the command-line, run:
+In the Bash command-line, run:

 ```
 docker pull sammyosh/child-diet-inequality-image:latest